I Evaluated the 7 Best Contract Lifecycle Management Software

 • Built-in E-signature and audit trails: If your CLM tool doesn't have native e-signature integration (or at least seamless ones like DocuSign or AdobeSign), then you are stuck with the physical signature that delays the duration of the contract lifecycle and makes the process cumbersome.
 And not just the signatures, I also paid attention to detailed audit trails that help track who did what, and when.
 It is a feature that many don't pay attention to until and unless they're put under compliance checks.

 • Proactive renewal and obligation tracking: For me, these are the features that determine the real return on investment (ROI).
 I shortlisted tools that alert you proactively on upcoming renewals, deadlines, and obligations.
-I included tools with dashboards that flag upcoming auto-renewals or unpaid milestones.
-Not only does it consider every client obligation and remedy it, but it also shifts contract management from reactive to strategic.
+Not only do these tools consider every client obligation and remedy it, but it also shifts contract management from reactive to strategic.

 • Granular and role-based access control: The last but not least non-negotiable factor for me was security.
 The best CLM tools offer granular user permissions that allow access for employees based on roles in legal, sales, procurement, finance, and even external parties.
 It is the only way to collaborate without risking sensitive data exposure.
 This kind of control can give you confidence to collaborate across departments and with external parties, without worrying about data leaks or version confusion.